-Whether it is a condo, a co-op, or an actual house owner’s association, it’s essential to realize how much your HOA will matter in your day-to-day life.
-An HOA is there to ensure property values don’t go down.
+Whether it is a condo, a co-op, or an actual house property owner’s association, realizing how much your HOA will matter in your day-to-day life is essential.
+An HOA board is there to ensure property values don’t go down.
 In the cases of condos and co-ops, your HOA can also be in charge of maintaining large portions of your property.
 Therefore, not all HOAs are going to be super strict.
 Also, not all of them will have specific policies in place.
 You need to find a building (or condo or co-op unit) that works with your needs regarding regulations and maintenance.
 That’s why you need to vet your HOA just as much as you need to vet your housing.
 Thus, these seven questions can help determine whether that community is right for you.
-LEt’s answer the main questions about the average HOA fees and what they cover.
+Let’s answer the main questions about the average HOA fees and what they cover.

 Please make no mistake about it.
 HOAs all have their fees and membership dues that you have to pay.

 Some might only be a couple of hundred bucks per year.
 Others may charge upwards of $1,000 a month.
 You need to know the fees, penalties, and similar charges you expect to pay in upcoming years.